 The reason I started playing with the idea of this souffle in the first place was because I had been approached by the good people at Fisher & Paykel and invited to participate in a little experiment/challenge.
 They asked me to complete their What’s Your Cooking Style quiz, which you can do here to see what kind of cook I am, and then to come up with three recipes which embody that cooking style.
 I’m always up for a challenge so got straight to it – and it will come as absolutely no surprise to my friends (and anyone who has every worked with me), that my style is The Perfectionist.
 The result is no fluke, back in the day when watching Friends and assigning characters, I was only ever allowed to be Monica…kind of apt given that she was a perfectionist caterer!
 Anyhoo, the very first recipe I thought of was this souffle, as it is the kind of recipe that can seem scary, but if you follow the instructions exactly, (and they are not difficult), you are guaranteed a perfect result.
 Extra good bits – you can make them completely the day before and just re-heat, so there is no last-minute panic, and it also means the kitchen stays nice and tidy during the evening when guests are hovering around, and if you’re lucky enough to be preparing the souffles on a Fisher & Paykel induction cooktop, you’ll know how extra handy it is to have such instant, precise temperature control, not to mention the easy clean surface – I might be a perfectionist, but that doesn’t mean I’m not a bit (lot) messy sometimes!

 Grease and line the bases of 6 x 1 1/4 cup capacity ramekins with baking paper.
 Preheat the oven to 180˚C. Heat butter in a large, deep frying pan and add the onions.
 Season well with salt and pepper and add caster sugar.
 Cook, covered, over a medium heat for 25 minutes, stirring occasionally.
 Remove the lid, stir in balsamic vinegar, stock concentrate and brandy and cook a further 20 minutes until the onions are sweet and soft.
 Add the flour and stir with a wooden spoon to combine.
 Cook for 1 minute, then add half of the milk, stir into a smooth oniony paste, then add remaining milk and stir again until smooth.
 Cook for 6-7 minutes until thickened.
 Remove from the heat and stir in egg yolks and half of the grated cheese.
+Refrigerate to cool for an hour.
 Whisk egg whites with a pinch of salt to medium firm peak stage.
 Add egg yolks to onions and stir to combine.
 Take 1/2 cup of the egg whites and fold into the onion mixture to loosen.
 Add the remaining egg whites and gently fold together.

 This post was made possible thanks to Fisher & Paykel